 This is an educational and enjoyable tour of the Colorado River Aqueduct system.
 Especially designed for teachers and administrators, it provides first-hand experience and insight into the complexities of Metropolitan’s amazing water distribution system from Lake Havasu to Lake Mathews and Diamond Valley Lake.
 This annual tour is free and offered on first-come, first-served basis with preference to teachers who are currently using our programs.

-The next tour is scheduled for January 5-7, 2018.
 If you are interested in attending, please fill out the interest form.

 Contact: Rupam Soni at (213) 217-7262